 Business Function 8: Human Resources

-A function like Human Resources will most definitely need human intervention to be done properly.
+A function like Human Resources will need human intervention to be done properly.
 However, there are still a lot of aspects in it that can be left to the hands of automation.
 This way, the specialists in the department can achieve their goals quickly without sacrificing quality.

 - Applications Management

 Automated software can be set up to screen all incoming job applications.
 This way, only those that meet the set qualifications will be considered for the position.
 On the other hand, a notification can be sent to applicants whose applications were accepted by the program.

 The process can be further automated by assigning dates for which applicants can be interviewed.
 The program will have to be linked to the office work schedule to ensure that HR won’t have to cancel appointments just to be efficient.

 All in all, it can be done that all that an HR specialist has to do with incoming applications is to read the ones already screened and prepare themselves for an upcoming interview.

 In businesses like call centers, it used to be the norm that a manager has to manually listen to calls to monitor how their agents are performing.
 With automation, these calls can be recorded and transcribed into text which is easier to digest and process.

 So, instead of hundreds of hours of data-hogging audio to listen to, a manager has to only look at transcriptions to see where an agent excelled or performed poorly.
 It can even be set up that these transcripts will highlight certain “trigger” words or phrases whenever the agent utters them.
 This should speed up performance evaluation and disciplinary proceedings even further.

 The benefits of becoming fully automated are nothing to be underestimated.
 Depending on what structure is used, the business can do more with the same scope of time and resources.